AnalogJ/lexicon/CONTRIBUTING.md

 Make sure to replace any instance of `foo` or `Foo` with your provider name.
-`domain` should be a real domain registered with your provider (some providers don't require you to validate ownership).
+`domain` should be a real domain registered with your provider (some providers have a sandbox/test environment which doesn't require you to validate ownership).

 The `_filter_*` methods ensure that your credentials are not included in the `vcrpy` recordings that are created.
 You can take a look at recordings for other